-We spent six years gutting the house, taking down ceilings, ripping out radiators, redoing plumbing, heating and electrical systems and showering at the gym.
+We spent seven years gutting the house, taking down ceilings, ripping out radiators, redoing plumbing, heating and electrical systems and showering at the gym.
 By the time we had finished, we had spent a fortune on gym memberships but had transformed it beyond recognition.
 While we’d become best friends with decorators caulk, masking tape and plaster board, we’d forgotten what having a good time meant.

 We spent endless days cleaning the house, preparing it for potential buyers.
 Sometimes they didn’t turn up, other times, they’d come and mock the property, and then there were the investors…the least said about them the better!
 FINALLY, all the hard graft eventually came to fruition.